 District staff monitored receiving water quality and continued to provide expertise to representatives from numerous state, federal and local agencies, as well as members of the public.
 The lagoon water-quality data for both surface and subsurface profiles are presented in Section III.
 During many months in the summer and fall, there is usually no natural surface flow to the lagoon, and the lagoon has historically experienced poor water quality and low water levels that could contribute to poor growth or fish mortality.
-However, there was year round flow in this RY.

-No water was pumped from the CDPR "Cal-Trans" well or the CDPR "Highway 1" well in WY2020.
-No water was applied to the CDPR riparian restoration areas adjacent to the south arm of the lagoon in WY2020.
-No water was added into the South arm of the Lagoon during the last five RYs.
+No water was pumped from the CDPR "Cal-Trans" well or the CDPR "Highway 1" well in WY2021.
+No water was applied to the CDPR riparian restoration areas adjacent to the south arm of the lagoon in WY2021.
+No water was added into the South arm of the Lagoon during the last six RYs.